 Follow us on Facebook

-Tapton Grove has 63 individual bedrooms, divided over three self-contained homes within the grounds:
+Tapton Grove has nursing and residential accommodation divided over three self-contained homes within the grounds.

-The Tapton staff team is led by our CQC registered manager, Sarah Chell, along with three unit managers, registered mental health nurses, team leaders and support staff.
-Sarah has many years’ experience in nursing, specialising in the rehabilitation of adults with mental health needs.
+The Tapton staff team is led by our CQC registered manager, Sarah Gilmartin, along with two deputies, nurses and support staff.
+The team have a wealth of experience in supporting people with mental health needs.

 Our dedicated, long-serving team is trained in a positive behaviour support approach, based on Therapeutic Crisis Intervention (TCI).
 This means we help individuals develop coping strategies to use in times of crisis, with the aim of reducing stress and removing the need for physical interventions.